HPAC/ELAPS/README.md

 2. The GUI, and
 3. The viewer

-### Samplers
+### ELAPS:Sampler
-The Samplers, located in `Sampler/`, form the low level base of the Framework.
+The Samplers, located in `Sampler/`, form the low level base of ELAPS.
 Each Sampler is configured and liked a fixed set of kernel routines (usually BLAS and LAPACK), a fixed computer system  and fixed kernel implementations.
 They accurately measure the performance of individual kernel invocations in terms of execution time and, if PAPI is available, performance counters (such as cache misses).

 For further details on Samplers, see `Sampler/README.md`

-### The GUI
+### ELAPS:Mat
 The GUI, located in `GUI/Gui.py`, creates and runs/submits performance experiments using previously compiled Samplers.
 Central to the GUI is the visual representation of kernels and their operands that now only facilitates